-Students must sign the attendance sheet to record their ITEC seminar attendance.
+- Students must sign the attendance sheet to record their ITEC seminar attendance.

 - For external events, please inquire in advance with the seminar coordinator if the event can count towards ITEC seminar attendance.
-If so, students must submit a proof of attendance, such as paid registration receipt, or an attendance form signed by the event organizer.
+If so, students must submit a proof of attendance via an attendance form signed by the event organizer.

 - CLUE events are preapproved.
 The CLUE attendance sheet is shared with us, no need for another proof of attendance.